Children of the Revolution: a book from the heart of the Troubles

 "I remember the blood soaking this guy's vest," he said.

 "My father stopped belting him to tell one of his 'men' to go and fetch me a glass of water.
-And this guy looking at me with absolute despair."'Stupid and silly'
+And this guy looking at me with absolute despair."

 Another woman, unnamed in the book, speaks of her anger at her father Dan McCann's decision to join the IRA.